rweddell/TutoringMaterials/ProjectPrompts/MakeExecutable.md

 - To build an executable, we will call pyinstaller directly
     - We will also give it some specific arguments that will make the project a little easier to use
         - --onefile: builds our executable into a single file that can be activated by clicking
-        - --\<name of python script\>.py: specifying the script that is the entry point into the application
+        - --\<name-of-script\>.py: specifying the script that is the entry point into the application
         - -w: without this argument, each time the application is activated a terminal will open and it's not very pretty
         - --name: we can use this header to specify a name for the application instead of just the name of our python script
-- Enter this command into the terminal
+- Enter this command into the terminal:
     > pyinstaller --onefile hello_application.py -w --name hello

 ### Enhancements
-- Include functionality to randomly change the color of the displayed text when the button is clicked
+- Since the functionality is so limited, include logic to randomly change the color of the displayed text
-    - You will need to include the random library for this